objecthub/swift-dynamicjson/README.md

    - A natural embedding of functionality for creating and manipulating JSON values into the Swift programming language, including support for reading and writing JSON data and for converting typed and untyped JSON representations.
    - An implementation of _JSON Pointer_ as defined by [RFC 6901](https://datatracker.ietf.org/doc/html/rfc6901/) for locating values within a JSON document.
    - An implementation of _JSON Path_ as defined by [RFC 9535](https://datatracker.ietf.org/doc/html/rfc9535/) for querying JSON data.
+   - An implementation of _JSON Patch_ as defined by [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902/) for mutating JSON data.
    - An implementation of _JSON Schema_ as defined by the [2020-12 Internet Draft specification](https://datatracker.ietf.org/doc/draft-bhutton-json-schema/) for validating JSON data.

 ## Representing JSON Data